Reasons why your credit score matters

 Therefore, it really depends on which credit reference agency is used to check your credit history and measure your credit score.
 Providing that you endeavour to keep your credit score as high as possible across all agencies, and you avoid obtaining a low credit rating where possible, you shouldn’t have any problems with your credit score affecting your ability to apply for credit or for everyday things such as utility bills, credit cards or car loans.

 You can get a multi-agency credit report and score from Checkmyfile who uses data from all main UK credit reference agencies.
-Sign up for a free 30-day free trial now (cancelling is easy if you don't want to pay when this period ends):
+Sign up for a free 30-day free trial now (cancelling is easy if you don't want to pay £14.99 per month when the trial ends):

 - 3 Small & Simple Ways to Take Financial Control

 - Laybuy Receives Complaints After Misleading Credit Score Claim

 - Almost 50% of people in the UK DO NOT check their credit score

 - How to Improve Your Credit Score UK